Gladness Stakes

-The Gladness Stakes is a Group 3 flat horse race in Ireland open to horses aged three years or older.
-It is run over a distance of 7 furlongs (1,408 metres) at the Curragh in April.
+The Gladness Stakes is a Listed flat horse race in Ireland open to horses aged three years or older.
+It is run over a distance of 7 furlongs (1,408 metres) at the Curragh in March or April.

 History

 The event is named after Gladness, a successful Irish-trained racehorse in the 1950s.
 It was established in 1963, and was initially contested over 1 mile and 2 furlongs.
 It was shortened to a mile in 1964, and cut to its present length in 1970.

-For a period the Gladness Stakes held Listed status.
+The Gladness Stakes originally held Listed status.
 It used to be open to horses aged three or older.
 It was promoted to Group 3 level in 1987, and closed to three-year-olds in 2004.
 It was re-opened to three-year-olds from 2014.
+The race was downgraded to Listed status again from the 2024 running.